gavinlyonsrepo/cylon/Readme.md

-Most system output (logsfiles, backups, downloads and updates etc) is placed at below path , unless otherwise specified on screen output folders are created with following syntax HHMMDAYMONYY-X where X is output type i.e backup, info etc
+Most system output (logsfiles, backups, downloads and updates etc) is placed at below path , unless otherwise specified on screen output folders are created with following syntax HHMM-DDMONYY-X where X is output type i.e backup, update etc
 * $HOME/Documents/Cylon

 Packages cylon needs installed for certain functions
 -------------------------------------
-* ccrypt: used for encrypting
+* ccrypt –  used for encrypting
-* bleachbit for system clean and shredding
+* bleachbit – for system clean and shredding
-* clamav for virus check
+* clamav –  for malware  check
-* gnu-netcat to check for internet connection
+* gnu-netcat – to check for internet connection
+* openbsd-netcat – to check for internet connection
-* rkhunter to check for rootkits
+* rkhunter – to check for rootkits
-* rmlint  to check for lint and duplicates
+* rmlint – to check for lint and duplicates
-* rsync  for rsync backup function
+* rsync – for rsync backup function
-* pacaur  – AUR package for AUR work
+* lynis – system audit
 * inxi  – CLI system information script
-* htop  Command line system information script
+* htop – command line system information script
 * wavemon  – wireless network monitor
 * speedtest-cli  – testing internet bandwidth
+* pacaur(AUR)  – for AUR helper functions
-* cower(AUR) for AUR helper functions
+* cower(AUR) – for AUR helper functions
-* gdrive(AUR) to sync to google drive
+* gdrive(AUR) – to sync to google drive
-* lostfiles(AUR) to scan for lostfiles
+* lostfiles(AUR) – to scan for lostfiles
-* pacaur(AUR) alternate AUR helper
+* Arch-audit(AUR) Uses data collected by the Arch CVE Team.
+Note1 : gnu-netcat and openbsd-netcat peform same function, only 1 can be or needs to be installed.
+Note2 : Cower and Pacaur are both AUR helpers you can install one or both depending on preference.

 Functions/menu options
 ----------------------